ezpzzz19/meta_sonarqube_discovery/README.md

 url: https://codequalityjanitor.com

-^ currently this link is down due
+^ currently this link is down due to on going refactor to optimize cloud costs